florianblume/qt3d-widget/README.md

 An attempt at implementing a subclass of `QWidget` for Qt3D.
 The only options to embedd Qt3D into an application with widgets is to use QML (which is not always feasible) or to use a `Qt3DWindow` and embedd it using `QWidget::createWindowContainer`.
 This unfortunatley draws the window's content over everything else, even neighboring widgets.
 This widget is supposed to be a native widget which is embeddable and usable like any other widget.

+## Usage

+You can either use the static library (`libqt3d-widget.a`) in your project, which will be compiled into the executable.
+Or you use the dynamic linked library (`libqt3d-widget.so`).

+**Note:**

+If you want to use the dynamic linked library specify

+    LIBS += -L../path/to/your/libs/folder/ -lqt3d-widget

+If you want to use the static library but keep the dynamic library in the same folder you must specify the full file name like so:

+    LIBS += ../path/to/your/libs/folder/libqt3d-widget.a

 ## Implementation

 **Update:** The implementation is now not using Qt3D internals anymore but renders to a texture which is then used by OpenGL.
 Should be compatible with many Qt3D versions.